 - ♦ resources expended for and thus invested in institutional properties.
 Assets of the investment in plant subgroup consist of land; buildings and infrastructures; equipment; and Construction in Progress.

 Agency Funds are resources held by an institution which acts as custodian or fiscal agent for others, e.g., student organizations.

-The Accounting Services Office of the Office of Financial Services consists of: the General Accounting unit, the Financial Systems and Reporting unit, and the Cashiers and Student Accounts unit.
-A brief description of the functional responsibilities of each section of the Accounting Services Office is as follows:
+The Office of the Controller of Finance consists of: the General Accounting unit, the Financial Systems and Reporting unit, and the Cashiers and Student Accounts unit.
+A brief description of the functional responsibilities of each section of the Office of the Controller is as follows: